geddy/model/README.md

 The integration tests require the appropriate database and supporting library.
-(For example, running the Postgres tests require a running Postgres server, and the 'pg' module NPM-installed in your model project directory.)
+(For example, running the Postgres tests require a running Postgres server, and the 'pg' module npm-installed in your model project directory.)
 To install the needed modules, just run `npm install` in the root model directory.

 To run the tests on a specific adapter, use `jake test[mongo]`, `jake